aws-samples/eks-workshop/content/intermediate/240_monitoring/dashboards.md

 draft: false
 ---

-## Login into Grafana
+## Log in to Grafana

-Login into Grafana dashboard using credentials supplied during configuration.
+Log in to Grafana dashboard using credentials supplied during configuration.

 You will notice that **'Install Grafana'** & **'create your first data source'** are already completed.
 We will import community created dashboard for this tutorial.